LuiseFreese/PowerApps-ESPC23/downloads/5_responsive.md

 ### 1. Identify the main containers

-We won't display too much detail, but want to use the main containers twitter consists of.
+We won't display too much detail, but want to use the main containers X consists of.

 The **left** container is the home of the menu, tweet-button ad logo.